Read frequently asked questions about the different practice areas below:

 Parental responsibility was formerly referred to as legal custody.
 Parental responsibility has to do with a parent’s ability to make major decisions relating to the child such as religious upbringing, education and medical treatment.
 Except in limited circumstances, parental responsibility is always shared by both parents.

-legal process where a child is permanently separated from his or her birth parent(s) and relatives and transferred into a new family.
+A legal process where a child is permanently separated from his or her birth parent(s) and relatives and transferred into a new family.
 All legal ties to the former family are forever severed and the new family is established as the child’s legal parents.
 The new family is responsible for the care and guidance of the child from that point on, free from any unwanted interference from the former family or family members.

 Most stepparent adoptions result from an absent parent.
 The parent may be absent because he or she is deceased, has abandoned the child or children, or has not maintained a relationship with the child or children.